 About

-Since the maintainer for Windows Snapshot builds of Free Pascal and Lazarus snapshots seems to have stopped building them, I set up a system for building compatible (“drop-in”) archives using FPCup.
-These archives are built manually about once a week.
+This project provides Windows Snapshot builds of Free Pascal and Lazarus, built to be compatible (“drop-in”) replacements for the official installer.
+These archives are built manually about once a week using FPCup.
 BE WARNED: These are development snapshots.
 The only check I do is whether it builds, no guarantee is made if the package runs, crashes or destroys your data.
 You have been warned.

 Downloads